Mendix Best Practices for Development

 Each user role should correspond to only one module role per module.
 In other words, a user role should not map to multiple module roles within the same module.
 This helps to keep the number of applicable module roles for a user to a minimum, which reduces complexity in understanding the security model and reduces the performance impact of complex security rules.

 Always store secret information in a safe place.
 A safe place is the database.
-Use the Encryption module to encrypt and store and to retrieve and decrypt the information.
+Use the Encryption module to encrypt, store, retrieve, and decrypt the information.

-Using either the default value of a constant or the project’s configuration setting is unsafe.
+Using either the default value of a constant or the project’s shared configuration settings is unsafe.
 Both these places are readable by others and visible in the version management copies.

 The module roles should have logical names that reflect the access they should have within a module.
 In contrast to the user role, the module role should always be in English, for instance Administrator or Employee.